pypa/pip/docs/development.rst

 or PR numbers here as towncrier will automatically add a reference to all of the affected issues when rendering the news file.

+In order to maintain a consistent style in the ``NEWS.rst`` file, it is preferred to keep the news entry to the point, in sentence case, shorter than 80 characters and in an imperative tone -- an entry should complete the sentence "This change will ...".
+In rare cases, where one line is not enough, use a summary line in an imperative tone followed by a blank line separating it from a description of the feature/change in one or more paragraphs, each wrapped at 80 characters.
+Remember that a news entry is meant for end users and should only contain details relevant to an end user.

 A trivial change is anything that does not warrant an entry in the news file.
 Some examples are: Code refactors that don't change anything as far as the public is concerned, typo fixes, white space modification, etc. To mark a PR